wso2/docs-open-banking/en/docs/about/security-concepts.md

 and system.
 In general, authorisation takes place subsequent to authentication.
 WSO2 Open Banking uses role-based access control (RBAC) and scopes to implement authorisation:

-<strong>Role-based Access Control</strong>
+- <strong>Role-based Access Control</strong>
 is a type of access control that restricts access to authorised users based on their role.

-<strong>Scopes</strong>
+- <strong>Scopes</strong>
 enable fine-grained access control to API resources based on user roles.
-When a user invoke the API, the user's OAuth2 bearer token cannot grant access to any API resource beyond its associated scopes.
+When a user invokes the API, the user's OAuth2 bearer token cannot grant access to any API resource beyond its associated scopes.

 ####Access Tokens
 An access token is a simple string that is passed as an HTTP header of a request.
-Example: "Authorisation: Bearer NtBQkXoKElu0H1a1fQ0DWfo6IX4a".
+For example, `Authorisation: Bearer NtBQkXoKElu0H1a1fQ0DWfo6IX4a`.

 WSO2 Open Banking supports two types of access tokens for authentication: